tlakomy/egghead-aws-cdk-workshop/docs/10_connecting_frontend.md

    _Why don't you implement edit functionality after the workshop using your newly acquired skills?_

-## What we've learned in this section:
+## What we've learned in this lesson:

 - Connecting our new backend to frontend by plugging it into `.env`
 - Enabling CORS in an AWS Lambda function